Judiciary of Italy: Corte di giustizia tributaria di primo grado (trial)

-The Corte di giustizia tributaria di primo grado (en.
-Trial Tax Court) is a judicial body in Italy that holds jurisdiction over tax-related disputes whenever a taxpayer intends to challenge a decision undertaken by the tax administration.
+The Corte di giustizia tributaria di primo grado (Trial Tax Court) is a judicial body in Italy that holds jurisdiction over tax-related disputes whenever a taxpayer intends to challenge a decision undertaken by the tax administration.
 Its primary function is to resolve controversies regarding the application of tax laws, including but not limited to income tax, corporate tax, VAT (Value Added Tax), and other local taxes and duties.
 This court is composed of judicial panels.
 Cases worth less than EUR 3,000 are handled by a single judge, whereas other cases are assigned by a three-judge panel consisting of a president and two members.

-The Corte di giustizia tributaria di primo grados jurisdiction extends to the examination of factual and legal issues raised by litigants.
+The Corte di giustizia tributaria di primo grado's jurisdiction extends to the examination of factual and legal issues raised by litigants.
 This competence includes interpreting the scope and application of tax laws, assessing the legality of tax assessments and penalties imposed by the tax authorities, and determining the correctness of tax returns filed by taxpayers.

 Corte di giustizia tributaria di secondo grado (appellate)

-The Corte di giustizia tributaria di secondo grado (en.
-Appellate Tax Court) hears appellate litigation on rulings issued by first-instance tax courts.
+The Corte di giustizia tributaria di secondo grado (Appellate Tax Court) hears appellate litigation on rulings issued by first-instance tax courts.
 The jurisdictional role of the Corte di giustizia tributaria di secondo grado is fundamentally that of an appellate court.
 When taxpayers or the tax authority contest the ruling issued by a Trial Tax Court, an appeal may be filed in the competent Appellate Tax Court.